 Abstract:

-Importantly, though, this means sovereignty-versus-liberty has been a false conflict all along.
+Importantly, though, sovereignty-versus-liberty has been a false conflict all along.
 Within personal jurisdiction, internal sovereignty and individual liberty are two perspectives on the same relationship.
-Whether courts adopt this Article’s disambiguated concept of sovereignty or simply give up sovereignty talk in personal jurisdiction, this conclusion should guide various doctrinal considerations—ranging from the tests for specific and general jurisdiction to the treatment of foreign as opposed to out-of-state domestic defendants.
+Whether courts adopt this Article’s richer account of sovereignty or simply give up sovereignty talk in personal jurisdiction, this conclusion should guide doctrinal considerations, ranging from the tests for specific and general jurisdiction to the treatment of foreign defendants.
 It’s long past time to break free of the sovereignty-versus-liberty debate and provide litigants with a more predictable, grounded doctrine of personal jurisdiction.